Felipe-DE/minhasmusicas/README.md

 **Polymorphism** is present in method overriding, allowing each class to have distinct behaviors according to its needs.
 For example, the `Podcast` class can define its own implementation of the `play()` method, including intros or advertisements before the main content.

 The project's file structure follows an organized pattern, making code maintenance and understanding easier.
 The directory contains separate packages for models, services, and main classes, ensuring modularity.
-Additionally, the code can be easily executed by cloning the repository on **GitHub**, opening it in a Java IDE such as **IntelliJ** or **Eclipse**, and compiling the main class `Main.java`.
+Additionally, the code can be easily executed by cloning the repository on **GitHub**, opening it in a Java IDE such as **IntelliJ** or **Eclipse**, and compiling the main class `scr`.

 An example of project usage would be creating a `Music` object, defining its attributes, and calling the `play()` method, like this: